cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 ## 3. Generate a new project

-Wrangler’s [`generate` subcommand](/cli-wrangler/commands#generate) will create a new project from a “starter” template—just a Github repo.
+Wrangler’s [`generate` subcommand](/cli-wrangler/commands#generate) will create a new project from a “starter” template—just a GitHub repo.
 With no [template argument](/cli-wrangler/commands#generate), Wrangler generates projects from the [default starter](https://github.com/cloudflare/worker-template).
 Let’s generate a new project, called `my-worker`:

 ```sh
 ~/ $ wrangler generate my-worker